mihadiv/subscriptions-mobile-app/README.md

 ---

-# 📱 Running the Mobile App
+# 📱 Running the Mobile App (Terminal 2)

+Open a second terminal window and start the Expo app:

 ```sh
 cd subscriptions-mobile-app